-UAT 244 Fund of Variable Frequency Drives
+UAT 244 Fundamentals of Variable Frequency Drives

-Level I Prerequisites: Academic Reading and Writing Levels of 6 12 lecture, 10.5 lab, 0 clinical, 0 other, 22.5 total contact hours
+Level I Prerequisites: Academic Reading and Writing Levels of 6 15 lecture, 5 lab, 0 clinical, 0 other, 20 total contact hours

-This course will provide the local union instructor with the necessary presentation materials and teaching techniques to introduce a VFD class in their curriculum.
-Students taking this course should have a good knowledge base of electrical controls and AC induction motors, and be working in the HVAC service field.
-Each participant will receive ample literature in PDF format, multiple power point presentations and a detailed course outline.
-Installation, setup/programming and troubleshooting techniques will be covered along with associated hands-on.
+In this course, students will use presentation materials and teaching techniques to introduce a VFD class in their curriculum.
+Students who take this course should have a good knowledge base of electrical controls and AC induction motors and should be working in the HVAC service field.
+Installation, setup/programming and troubleshooting techniques will be covered along with associated hands-on activities.
 Limited to United Association program participants.